-Wild asparagus shoot up between thorny blackberry plants, in cool damp gullies or secluded places where they are hidden and keep themselves tender and ripe for those who search for them every year.
+Wild asparagus shoots up between thorny blackberry plants, in cool damp gullies or secluded places where they are hidden and keep themselves tender and ripe for those who search for them every year.
+The spontaneous uncultivated variety has a sweeter taste than the domesticated type and is a sort after ingredient during the early days of spring.

-There are two types of asparagus, a slim, tall, sweet variety widely dispersed in every area and then a short, dark, slightly spindly and bitter asparagus which grows later on in the season.
-The sweeter variety of asparagus is the most sought after variety, the bitter type is an acquired taste.
+There are two types of wild asparagus, a slim, tall, sweet variety dispersed in every area and then a short, dark, slightly spindly and bitter asparagus which grows later on in the season.
+The sweeter variety is the most popular while the bitter type is an acquired taste and often needs to be blanched in hot water to take away a little of the bitterness.

-The hunt for asparagus is a war.
+The asparagus hunt can be as popular as mushroom or truffle hunting in the Italian autumn months.
+The hunt for asparagus can turn into a war.
 Often it’s a race to get to the best spots first and it can be quite vicious.
-Like mushrooms, asparagus are a sought after vegetable and they bring out the competitive nature in people.
+Like mushrooms, asparagus are a delicacy that bring out the competitive nature of people.

-The asparagus hunter has an intense satisfaction and can relish the preparation of this sweet vegetable which can be cleaned and fried with olive oil to make an omelette, or wrapped in thinly sliced cheese and prosciutto cotto ham to be lightly oven baked.
+The asparagus hunter has an intense satisfaction and can relish the preparation of this sweet vegetable which can be cleaned and fried with olive oil to make an omelette, or wrapped in thinly sliced cheese and prosciutto cotto ham and baked in the oven.

-Personally when I see a batch of freshly picked asparagus I always feel like a quiche is coming on.
+Personally when I see a batch of freshly picked asparagus I feel like a quiche is coming on.
+The culinary possibilities really are endless.
 Dishes like these are an elixir to the wintertime, like the warmth of spring they assure me the cold is coming to an end.